Child Injury Lawyers in Raleigh, NC

 If your child has been injured in an accident, don’t wait another minute—you have nothing to lose and everything to gain.
 If you would like to discuss your child’s accident with an experienced attorney, you can schedule a free consultation with us by calling (919) 277-0150.
 Let us handle your child injury claims.

 In order to file a personal injury claim on behalf of your child, you will need to prove that another party is at fault.
-This can be done by showing that the other party was negligent in their actions (or lack thereof).
+This can be done by showing that the other party was negligent in their actions (or lack thereof), which lead to a child injured.

 For example, if your child was injured in a playground accident, you may be able to sue the owner of the playground if there were hazardous conditions present that the owner knew about (or should have known about) and did not do anything to fix.